-'If only you knew the gift of God' (Jn 4:10) ...
-These days of silence and reflection provide an opportunity to ponder the mystery of God's presence and abundant generosity in our daily lives
+'If only you knew the gift of God' (Jn 4:10) ... the mystery and courtesy of God's presence These days of silence and reflection provide an opportunity to ponder the mystery of God's presence and abundant generosity in our daily lives

-Director: Sr Carmel Drew

-Date: Sunday 20th - Sunday 27th October
+Director: Sr Carmel Drew Date: Sunday 20th - Sunday 27th October Town: BATEHAVEN

-Town: BATEHAVEN

 Venue: St Joseph's House of Spirituality, 12 David Ave Time: The retreat begins with a 6pm evening meal on Sun 20th, and concludes with breakfast on Sun 27th.
 Cost: \$450 or \$75 per day.
-(Minimum: three days) Deposit \$50
+(Minimum: three days) Deposit \$50 RSVP: 12th October